0100-0100/NexosSoftware/README.md

 #### This is the repository storing the codebase of the technical test sent in by Nexos Software - Colombia on September 18 2024

 ---
-The most recend docker images available have been used as well as local development done in Ubuntu 24.04 with WSL.
+The most recent docker images available have been used in the project as well as local development done in Ubuntu 24.04 with WSL.
-You can find the version of packages and specific dependencies on the respective package management files.
+You can find the version of packages and specific dependencies on the corresponding package management files.
 - [Python - requirements.txt](./backend/requirements.txt)
 - [React TypeScript - package.json](./frontend/package.json)